THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 Free transfer shuttle buses between both airports provided you show your onward tickets.
 These shuttle buses are spacious and can accommodate large luggage.

-Service is based on first come first serve and you can’t make reservations.
+Service is based on first-come come first-served, and you can’t make reservations.

-Airport shuttle buses operate between 5:00am to midnight, everyday.
-There is frequent service with shuttle buses running every 10 to 30 minutes depending on time of day.
+Airport shuttle buses operate between 5:00 am to midnight, every day.
+There is frequent service with shuttle buses running every 10 to 30 minutes, depending on the time of day.

-Road distance between both airports is 46 kilometers.
-Under normal traffic conditions the trip takes 1 hour.
+The road distance between the airports is 46 kilometers.
+Under normal traffic conditions, the trip takes 1 hour.
 It can take 2 hours through rush hour and rainy conditions.

-Though if you are in hurry to make a connecting flight use the metered taxis and tell the driver to use the highway.
+Though if you are in a hurry to make a connecting flight, use the metered taxis and tell the driver to use the highway.

 FROM THE AIRPORTS TO CENTRAL BANGKOK

 Both airlines provide fairly easy access to central Bangkok.
-Though currently Suvarnabhumi Airport is the only airport with an Airport Railway Link (ARL) that takes travelers to the center of Bangkok in 30 minutes.
+Currently, Suvarnabhumi Airport is the only airport with an Airport Railway Link (ARL) that takes travelers to the center of Bangkok in 30 minutes

-Airport bus stops are clearly marked and you will not have a problem finding the location near the airport.
+Airport bus stops are marked, and you will not have a problem finding the location near the airport.

 Metered taxis are the most convenient and a relatively inexpensive way to get to your hotel from the airport.